-In accordance with the CIL guidance, the evidence has been tabulated and presented in a manner to inform our logical approach to the Brentwood Borough Council CIL, whereby we have identified sufficient evidence to justify under the CIL regulations the adoption of a variable rate system.
+In accordance with the CIL guidance, the evidence has been tabulated and presented in a manner to inform our logical approach to the Brentwood Borough Council CIL.

 It should be noted that there will inevitably be scope for anomalies to be identified within the charging area.
 This is to be expected (and is allowable under the CIL guidance).
 The values identified herein provide a fair and reasonable 'tone' across the Borough.